mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ### Maintenance tasks by CSI Driver authors and cluster administrators

 Kubernetes and CSI are constantly evolving（see the section above on how CSI Sidecars evolve）and so are CSI Drivers, CSI Driver authors must keep their drivers up to date with the new features in k8s and CSI.
-A CSI Driver implementing most of the CSI features inludes the following components:
+A CSI Driver implementing most of the CSI features includes the following components:

 ![csi driver basic structure](./aio1.png "container components of csi driver")